IREN Investors Have Opportunity to Lead Iris Energy Limited Securities Fraud Lawsuit

-LOS ANGELES, Calif., Jan.
-17, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Iris Energy Limited ("Iris" or the "Company") (NASDAQ: IREN).
+BENSALEM, Pa., Jan.
+23, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Iris Energy Limited ("Iris" or the "Company") (NASDAQ: IREN).

 Class Period: November 17, 2021 – November 1, 2022